The 10th Mountain Division in training at Camp Hale in Colorado

 An online reservation system that allows users to research huts AND see availability from the booking platform or on a hut page

-The website now also allows for users to register an account so they can expedite the checkout process, look up past trips and find information for upcoming trips
+The website now also allows users to register an account so they can expedite the checkout process, look up past trips, and find information for upcoming trips

 Centralized and image-heavy display of critical information on the hut page so users never have to leave the website or go to another part of the website.
 New elements include: